PoliticalGraveyard.com

 Lane, Raymond T. — of Steuben County, N.Y.
 Democrat.
 Candidate for New York state assembly from Steuben County 1st District, 1922.
 Burial location unknown.

 Lane, Robert H. (b.
 1879) — of Midland, Midland County, Mich.; Bay City, Bay County, Mich.; Hampton Township, Bay County, Mich.
 Born in Port Huron, St. Clair County, Mich., February 8, 1879.
 Republican.
-Lawyer; Midland County Prosecuting Attorney; member of Michigan state house of representatives from Bay County 2nd District, 1931-32; defeated, 1932; candidate in primary for Michigan state senate 24th District, 1934.
+Lawyer; Midland County Prosecuting Attorney; member of Michigan state house of representatives from Bay County 2nd District, 1931-32; defeated, 1932; candidate for Michigan state senate 24th District, 1934.
 Burial location unknown.

 Lane, Robert T. — of Chicago Heights, Cook County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1972, 1980.
 Still living as of 1980.